JyJy32/tinygo-keyboard/README.md

 # Jy's tinygo keyboard example

-This code allows a microcontroller like the raspberry pi pico act as a HID
+This code allows a microcontroller like the raspberry pi pico act as a keyboard or MIDI controller

-To test be sure to have [go](https://go.dev/doc/install) and [tinygo](https://tinygo.org/getting-started/install/) installed
+To use this code be sure to have [go](https://go.dev/doc/install) and [tinygo](https://tinygo.org/getting-started/install/) installed

 ## Status

-This is currently very much a W.I.P. but you can see the intended working here
+The examples work

 ## Examples
 In the example folder you will find code for a basic gpio keyboard